kawaho/ML4SCI-GSoC2023/README.md

 Testing AUC score of 0.787 is achieved.
 ## Task 3
 ### Architecture
-A basic vision transformer [4] is built except a global average pooling [5] instead of a CLS token is used as they are found to have very similar performance.
+A basic vision transformer [4] is built.
+A patch size of 4x4 is used with a latent dimension of 48 for each patch.
+A hidden dimension of 96 is used for the linear layers.
+4 heads are used for the multi-head attention layers and a total of 8 repeating blocks of the transformer structure are used.
+At the final layer, a global average pooling [5] over the patch dimension is used instead of a CLS token as they are found to provide very similar performance
-### Data cleaning
+### Data cleaning.
 Same as Task 1.
 ### Data augmentation
+Same as Task 1.
 ### Training details
+80-20% split for the training and testing set.
+10% of the training set is used for validation.
+Batch size of 64 is used.
+This is larger than Task 1 since the transformer structure is more computationally intensive.
+Adam optimizer [2] with the default setting in pytorch is used with 10 early stopping rounds.
+Learning rate is reduced by half when the validation AUC stops improving for 5 epochs.
 ### Results and discussion
 ## References:
 [1]: Simonyan, Karen, and Andrew Zisserman.
 "Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014).